General conditions for universality of Quantum Hamiltonians: Main Results

 The first \emph{faithful reduction} condition for a family of Hamiltonians $\mathcal{M}$ to be an efficient universal model is related to the complexity of \mham -- the problem of deciding whether or not a Hamiltonian in $\mathcal{M}$ has a low energy ground state.
+We prove a connection between \QMA-completeness of \mham, and universality.
+However, \QMA-completeness alone isn't enough for a model to be universal.
 We demonstrate that in order for $\mathcal{M}$ to be a universal model, \mham must be \QMA-complete under \emph{faithful} reductions.
-We say that a reduction is \emph{faithful} if it maps the subspace picked out by a verification circuit to the low energy subspace of the Hamiltonian.
+We say that a reduction from a problem in \QMA to \mham is \emph{faithful} if it maps the subspace picked out by a \QMA-verification circuit to the low energy subspace of the Hamiltonian - therefore preserving some of the structure of the verification circuit and the witness.
 (For a rigorous definition of faithfulness see \cref{sec:faithfulness}.)

 The second condition, \emph{closure}, relates to combining different Hamiltonians from the same model.
 We say a model, $\mathcal{M}$, is closed if, given $H_A^{(1)},H_B^{(2)} \in \mathcal{M}$, acting on (possibly overlapping) sets of qudits $A,B$ respectively, there exists a Hamiltonian $H^{(3)} \in \mathcal{M}$ which can simulate $H_A^{(1)}+H_B^{(2)}$.